hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 /sbin/reboot
 ```
 # Known Bugs
-It seems the `cmld_client get` can't return String value > 12 characters event for fields.
-You can use the get_node on the parent element to get proper value ouput.
+It seems the `cmld_client get` can't return String value > 12 characters even for fields type mentioning STring length >12. walkaround is to use the 'get_node' on the parent element to get proper value ouput.

 # Miscellaneous Links